jianxunbak/Assignment-3.13/lesson.md

 ./mvnw spring-boot:run
 ```

-Attempt to call following API Endpoints in this order:
+You should be able to successfully call the following APIs following the order: 1, 2, 3 and 4.

 |Order|URL|Verb|Body|Remarks|
 |-----|---|----|----|-------|